Gustav Parthey: Life

 Parthey graduated from the Gymnasium zum Grauen Kloster in Berlin.
-Later he studied philosophy and archaeology in Berlin and Heidelberg, where he graduated in 1820.
-In the following years he travelled through France, England, Italy, Greece and the Orient.
-In 1824 he married Wilhelmine Mitterbacher from Karlovy Vary.
-From 1825 he lived again in Berlin.
+Later, he studied philosophy and archaeology in Berlin and Heidelberg, where he graduated in 1820.
+In the following years, he traveled through France, England, Italy, Greece and the Orient.
+In 1824, he married Wilhelmine Mitterbacher from Karlovy Vary.
+From 1825, he lived again in Berlin.
 Due to the privileged position of his family, he never knew about material worries.